mcuringa/mixi/content/courses/maker3/index.md

 #### Workshop
-You will present your workshop and be observed by course instructors and other Adelphi faculty who attend.
+You will present your workshop and be observed by course instructors and other Adelphi faculty, school partners, K12 students, Fordham doctoral students and other guests who attend.
 In addition to the quality of your lesson and the materials your produce, we are evaluating you on the effectiveness of your presentation and ability to perform as an instructional leader and coach.